elastic/ml-cpp/README.md

 cmake --build cmake-build-relwithdebinfo -j 7
 ```

-* To build and run the unit tests run `cmake --build cmake-build-release -t test`.
+* To build and run the unit tests run `cmake --build cmake-build-relwithdebinfo -t test`.
 Again this can be sped up somewhat by using the `-j` option. e.g.
 ```
 cmake --build cmake-build-relwithdebinfo -t test -j 7
 ```